3830 E Flamingo Rd Ste E2View All Locations

 There are many options available to replace missing teeth.
-Dental bridges are a good option for many people instead of dentures.
-Absolute Dental offers fast and affordable service on dental bridges in Las Vegas and Reno for those who decide to go with this option.
+Dental bridges are a good option for many people instead of dentures, it’s best to consult with your Las Vegas dentist to see which option is right for you.

-There are three parts to a dental bridge: a pontic (false) tooth to cover the empty space and two abutment (support) teeth.
+There are three parts to a dental bridge: a pontic (false) tooth to cover the empty space and two abutments (support) teeth.

 People who have teeth missing are perfect candidates for dental bridges.
 The best candidates for resin-bonded dental bridges are people whose teeth are in good condition and where the two abutment teeth are not severly decayed, damaged, or have not been restored.
 A missing tooth in the front of the mouth without abutment teeth is the ideal scenario for a cantilever bridge.
 The pontic is fastened to at least one abutment tooth.